Flickerdeck

 Tarot78 cards

-The Chibi Tarot is a 78-card deck that merges traditional tarot symbolism with the distinctive visual style of chibi anime, manga, and video games.
-Created by self-taught artist Adam Blodgett, it offers a pop-culture-infused interpretation of the tarot.
+The Chibi Tarot is a tarot deck that merges traditional tarot symbolism with the 'chibi' aesthetic found in anime, manga, and video games.
+Created by self-taught artist Adam Blodgett, it offers a pop-culture-influenced interpretation of the tarot.

 About This Deck